6 foods and drinks that will boost your immune system, according to experts

 Foods and drinks that fall into this category include kombucha, sauerkraut, unpasteurized dairy products (such as raw cheeses, milk, and yogurt), tempeh, and miso.

 Because they are high in antioxidants, helium, and vitamin D, mushrooms protect and cleanse our bodies as they boost the immune system.
 “There are several types of mushrooms that have been thought to boost the immune system, including enoki, shitake and maitake mushrooms.
 There are some studies that suggest that mushrooms modulate immune markers, but there’s not any scientific evidence that they truly help improve immune function overall when it comes to fighting infections or preventing illness,” Dr. Favini says.

 McCaffrey also recommended vegetables with similar properties, such as carrots, tomatoes, peppers, zucchini, and pumpkin.

-Garlic has many health benefits, and McCaffrey said boosting the immune system is one of them.
-“It is rich in antioxidants, and has multiple antibacterial and antiviral properties,” he explained.
+Garlic has many health benefits, and McCaffrey says boosting the immune system is one of them.
+“It is rich in antioxidants, and has multiple antibacterial and antiviral properties,” he explains

 Amandeep Bajwa, MD, a family medicine physician with Mercy Medical Group, emphasized the importance of drinking plenty of fluids — especially water.
 “Your body needs plenty of water to help your cells and immune system function properly,” Bajwa says.

 Dr. Favini adds that water plays a vital role because it makes sure that all the cells in your body are operating in top conditions.